|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 In May-June 2004, Michael Claringbould published an article Forgotten Island Aviator that mentioned the detailed sketches and rekindled interest in the case.
 During 2005, Brian Bennett working for JPAC investigated this case, and followed the wartime sketches and found a potential burial.

-During May 2008, a team from JPAC was scheduled to followup, but did not visit the site.
-During August 2009, JPAC excavated the grave site believed to be Thorpe, but found nothing.
-To this day, his Missing In Action (MIA) case remains unresolved.
+During May 2008, a team from JPAC was scheduled to follow on this research did not visit the site.
+During August 2009, a team from JPAC excavated the grave site believed to be Thorpe, but found nothing.
+To this day, Thorpe remains listed as Missing In Action (MIA).

 American Battle Monuments Commission (ABMC) - Robert E. Thorpe